Time is money, and efficiency is the key to success. So what can small and medium enterprises (SMEs) do? Find ways to streamline your operations.…

 Most people try to search for similar services nearby when they run errands.
 Therefore it makes sense to make sure that people can access your business information when navigating on Google Maps.

 You just need to ensure that your business information is updated.
+Take a look here at how to add your business to Google Maps.

 Plan key moments in the customer journey where you think they are the most happiest with your product – reach out, and request for a review.